-- 1912 Congress passes the Radio Act of 1912, licensing amateur radio operators and restricting them to 200 meters. - 1 9 1 4 The American Radio Relay League was formed. - January-The Milwaukee Radio Amateurs' Club was formed by L.S.
-Hillegas Baird, 9HO, and three others.
-The first meetings were held at the Trustee's Room of the Milwaukee Public Museum.
+Congress passes the Radio Act of 1912, licensing amateur radio operators and restricting them to wavelengths shorter than 200 meters (frequencies greater than 1500 KHz)

+The American Radio Relay League was formed.
-The U.S. declared war on Germany.

-Congress passed the Espionage Act, providing a \$10,000 fine and 20 years in prison for anyone who encouraged disloyalty or interfered with the draft.
-U.S. purchases the Virgin Islands from Denmark.
+- January-The Milwaukee Radio Amateurs' Club was formed by Loy Schell Hillegas-Baird 9HO, and three others.
+The first meetings were held at the Trustee's Room of the Milwaukee Public Museum. - The U.S. declared war on Germany. - Radio Amateurs are ordered off the air due to the war. - Congress passed the Espionage Act, providing a \$10,000 fine and 20 years in prison for anyone who encouraged disloyalty or interfered with the draft. - U.S. purchases the Virgin Islands from Denmark.

-- March 13 was the start of daylight savings time.
-October-the Influenza Epidemic strikes 1/4th of all U.S. citizens.
-War assembly plants were shut down and panic spread from coast to coast. - MRAC became affiliated with the ARRL.
+- March 13 was the start of daylight savings time. - October-the Influenza Epidemic strikes 1/4th of all U.S. citizens.
+War assembly plants were shut down and panic spread from coast to coast.

-Ban on amateur radio because of World War I was lifted.

-Hiram Percy Maxim, founder of the ARRL, made the first major push to affiliate radio clubs across the country.

-Ratification of the 18th amendment to the constitution on prohibition outlawing liquor created turmoil.
+- MRAC became affiliated with the ARRL (December 5). - Ban on amateur radio because of World War I was lifted. - Hiram Percy Maxim, founder of the ARRL, made the first major push to affiliate radio clubs across the country. - Ratification of the 18th amendment to the constitution on prohibition, outlawing liquor, created turmoil.

-- Tucson, Arizona inaugurates the first municipal airport in the country. - First ARRL National Convention is held in Chicago.
-Professor Albert Einstein introduced " Time " as the fourth dimension to his theory of relativity. - 1922 MRAC starts it's first code and radio building classes.
-Elementary electricity and radio was taught.
+Tucson, Arizona inaugurates the first municipal airport in the country.

+- First ARRL National Convention is held in Chicago. - Professor Albert Einstein introduced " Time " as the fourth dimension to his theory of relativity.
-MRAC members are using spark transmitters.

-The Lincoln Memorial was dedicated in Washington D.C.

-Daily broadcasting of music and news was scheduled in New York City.
+- MRAC starts its first code and radio building classes.
+Elementary electricity and radio was taught. - MRAC members are using spark transmitters. - The Lincoln Memorial was dedicated in Washington D.C. - Daily broadcasting of music and news was scheduled in New York City.
 Crystal headphone receiving sets were selling rapidly.

-1923 Department of Justice officials asked all amateurs to voluntarily change from spark to CW transmissions.
+- Department of Justice officials asked all amateurs to voluntarily change from spark to CW transmissions.
 (The Dept. of Justice had charge of radio before the creation of the FCC).

-Time magazine was founded.
+- Time magazine was founded.

-The first Schick electric shaver was sold.
+- The first Schick electric shaver was sold.

-The Milwaukee Journal started a column in their newspaper called "HamChatter".
-Amateurs using phone transmissions were warned to stop or they would loose their license, only CW was legal.

-MRAC has CW classes and radio theory once a week.

-The "W" prefix was added to all amateur calls, both new and existing.
+- The Milwaukee Journal started a column in their newspaper called "HamChatter". - Amateurs using phone transmissions were warned to stop or they would loose their license, only CW was legal. - MRAC has CW classes and radio theory once a week. - The "W" prefix was added to all amateur calls, both new and existing.

-1925 MRAC starts it's own news letter called the Badger ARRL News.
+MRAC starts its own news letter called the Badger ARRL News.

-MRAC has members in all 48 states due to the popularity of the "Badger ARRL Newsletter."
-The newsletter contained diagrams on crystal oscillators and other up to date radio circuits that could be built.
-General Billy Mitchell begins to establish a modern military air power.

-Henry Ford starts offering his cars in other colors besides black.
-He also introduces the 8-hour work day and 5 day work week to the auto industry.
-NBC organizes the first nation wide radio broadcast network.
+- MRAC has members in all 48 states due to the popularity of the "Badger ARRL Newsletter."
+The newsletter contained diagrams on crystal oscillators and other up to date radio circuits that could be built. - General Billy Mitchell begins to establish a modern military air power. - Henry Ford starts offering his cars in other colors besides black.
+He also introduces the 8-hour work day and 5 day work week to the auto industry. - NBC organizes the first nationwide radio broadcast network.

-1927 MRAC organizes two baseball teams, the team were, "Key-Klickers and Brass Pounders".

-President Coolidge appoints five people to a new Federal Radio Control Commission.

-The first iron lung is used.

-Lindburg reaches Paris in 33 hours and 29 minutes.
-The first talking motion picture is produced and TV's first successful transmission is made.
+- MRAC organizes two baseball teams, the team were, " Key-Klickers and Brass Pounders ". - President Coolidge appoints five people to a new Federal Radio Control Commission. - The first iron lung is used. - Charles A. Lindbergh reaches Paris in 33 hours and 29 minutes. - The first talking motion picture is produced and TV's first successful transmission is made.

-MRAC installs a club station at the Coast Guard Station at McKinley Beach.

-MRAC also sponsors the first ARRL Central Division Convention at the Milwaukee Republican Hotel, May 25 through 27.

-The Radio Commission starts testing for "Amateur First Grade "licenses.

-Commander Byrd Expedition is in progress to the South Pole.
-Byrd had amateur radio equipment along.

-Walt Disney releases the first Mickey Mouse cartoon called " Plane Crazy " and also the first cartoon with sound.
+- MRAC installs a club station at the Coast Guard Station at McKinley Beach. - MRAC also sponsors the first ARRL Central Division Convention at the Milwaukee Republican Hotel, May 25 through 27. - The Radio Commission starts testing for " Amateur First Grade " licenses. - Commander Byrd Expedition is in progress to the South Pole.
+Byrd had a mateur radio equipment along. - Walt Disney releases the first Mickey Mouse cartoon called " Plane Crazy " and also the first cartoon with sound.